happymimimix/MIDI-3.0-and-4.0/README.md

 What made MIDI 3.0 so fast and so easy to implement?

-First, all midi events in Format Version 3.0 always uses absolute timing instead of relative timing.
-Second, all midi events in Format Version 3.0 has an additional field that holds the absolute microsecond for this event.
-Third, all midi tracks are merged into one with each individual event having an extra field indicating which track it's coming from.
-Finally, all note on events have an extra field labeling the index of its matching note off, all note off events also have an extra field labeling the index of its matching note on.
+First, all midi events in Format Version 3.0 always uses absolute timing instead of relative timing, and all midi events in MIDI 3.0 has an additional field that defines the absolute microsecond for this event.
+Second, all midi tracks are merged into one with each individual event having an extra field indicating which track it's coming from.
+Third, there's a dedicated conductor track that keeps all tempo and time signature events in one place.
+Finally, all note on events have an extra field labeling the index of its matching note off, and all note off events also have an extra field labeling the index of its matching note on.

 I investigated the source code of many popular open-sourced midi players and found that the first thing that the midi player does after loading a midi file is to convert relative tick to absolute tick.
 Then, many of them would merge all midi tracks into a single big event pool sorted by time.
-Many midi players that have a visualizer like to connect note on and note off so they can render graphics efficiently.
+Midi players also like to create a dedicated conductor track in memory that keeps all tempo and time signature events in one place instead of scattered everywhere across 65535 different tracks.
+Midi players that have a visualizer always like to connect note on and note off events so they can render graphics efficiently.

 This is the routine that 90% of the midi players do every single time they load a new midi file for playback.

 So, I wondered what if we do all of that work ahead of time?
 And that gave me the idea of creating MIDI 3.0.

 MIDI 3.0 uses the exact same MThd header format as MIDI 1.0, only with the format version field set to 3.
-Followed by a single MTrk section containing ALL midi events instead of splitting into multiple MTrk sections like Format Version 1.0.
+Followed by a dedicated MCdt conductor track and a single MTrk section containing ALL non-tempo midi events instead of splitting into multiple MTrk sections like Format Version 1.0.
 All events have 3 extra fields, unsigned long long abs_microsecond, unsigned short track_id, and size_t pair_index. pair_index is set to ~0 for all non-note events.
+The MTrk section should not contain any tempo or time signature events, they should be placed in the MCdt section instead.

 MIDI 3.0 is backward compatible with MIDI 1.0, and a lossless 1.0 to 3.0 and 3.0 to 1.0 conversion is theoretically doable.
 However, MIDI 3.0 is NOT compatible with MIDI 2.0.